 The impact Bob Marley had on Jamaica is undeniable, with numerous attractions dedicated to his honor.
 Learn about the man -- the legend -- at the Bob Marley Museum in Kingston, the in Montego Bay, and the Bob Marley's Mausoleum in Ocho Rios.
 Historic plantation homes, like the Bloomfield Great House in Kingston and Rose Hall Plantation offer a glimpse of Jamaica's agricultural past, as well as a view of the dark days of slavery on the island.
 Other historical sites include the Coyoba River Garden and Museum in Ocho Rios.

-If you are looking to do some sight-seeing, visit National Gallery of Jamaica.
-It is found within downtown Kingston.
+A landmark that often intrigues visitors is National Gallery of Jamaica.
+It is located in downtown Kingston.
 If you're looking for the largest public art gallery in the Caribbean, you're in the right place.
 With a focus on local and regional artists, there is much to see in this gallery.

 Outameni Theme Park: Outameni offers visitors a tour through their exhibits where actors will present different eras of Jamaican history.
 The live actors bring a different experience to Jamaica's timeline that will entertain most children more than a traditional museum can.

-In the mood for some action?
-Guests who'd like to try their luck have plenty of places to go on the island.
+Feeling Lucky?
+Those wanting to test their luck in some gaming action will discover plenty of places to go on the island.

-Monte Carlo Gaming Lounge offers dining on-site, so you can grab a bite to eat before or after you hit the gaming floor.
+Monte Carlo Gaming Lounge has dining on-site, so you can eat before or after you hit the gaming floor.
 10,000 square feet of space makes up the Monte Carlo Gaming Lounge.
 This locale is one of the most popular bars and casinos in Jamaica.